 Vehicle Recovery and Road Safety

-Recovery of Vehicle after Accident / Dealing with Tow Truck Operators
+Recovery of Vehicles after an Accident / Dealing with Tow Truck Operators

 Tow truck operators provide a valuable service to the motoring public.
 They are quite often the first to arrive at the scene of an accident and have been known on many occasions to provide assistance and/or first aid to disorientated or injured accident victims.
 In addition to this, they are quite often seen directing traffic and working with the authorities to clear the accident scene as quickly as possible to avoid further accidents and to restore normal traffic flow.

 Risks and Regulating the Industry

 Unfortunately, some unscrupulous operators are not acting within the confines of reasonableness and the public has a right to be protected against these operators.
 The malpractices include:

 - Bribing corrupt police officers to ensure they are first at the scene of an accident.

 - Offering free cell phones to police officers as an incentive to phone them before reporting an accident.
 [These corrupt activities may cost many seriously injured people their lives.
 In medical terms, there is a reference to the 'golden hour' within which medical assistance by paramedics can make the difference of being saved or not.]

 - Not informing the distressed motorist of all the costs involved in recovering his vehicle.